 Whether an enterprise limits employee to company-supplied endpoints or permits bring-your-own-device policies, every device that is allowed to access corporate networks and data should be managed with device management tools that enforce all corporate security policies.

-Like the saying goes, “you’re only as strong as your weakest link.”
+As the saying goes, “you’re only as strong as your weakest link.”
 In this case, you’re only as strong as your weakest protected access point.
-As with encryption, there are methods to spoof two-factor authentication that might work, but the cyber criminals typically go for the open endpoints.
+As with encryption, there are methods to spoof two-factor authentication that might work, but the cybercriminals typically go for the open endpoints.

 As biometric authentication services using fingerprints, retinal scans, and activity patterns become more widespread, stronger and more user-friendly two-factor authentication services are available.
 Also, never keep system IDs and passwords in unprotected text files.

 Many organizations have changed their policies to comply with privacy regulation, which is a positive initial step, but if an organization cannot enforce the policy, then no data privacy benefits will be experienced.

 This policy change is usually considered a records management task, but businesses must start managing existing data while understanding that volumes of new data will be consistently generated.

 2020 Is the Year for Better Data Privacy